Thomas Butler (judge)

 In 1492 he was sent back to Ireland as Master of the Rolls in Ireland.
 It is unclear what legal qualifications, if any, he had for the office.
 The Master of the Rolls at that time was not always a qualified lawyer, as his duties were primarily administrative.
 His appointment was probably part of a campaign by the new Tudor dynasty to curb the power of the Anglo-Irish gentry, which included nearly all the judges, who had openly backed the pretender Lambert Simnel and were now suspected of aiding another pretender, Perkin Warbeck.
-Gerald FitzGerald, 8th Earl of Kildare, who had once been all-powerful in Ireland, was in disgrace, and between 1492 and 1494 those judges who were regarded as his creatures were removed.
+Gerald FitzGerald, 8th Earl of Kildare, who had for many years been all-powerful in Ireland, was in temporary disgrace, and between 1492 and 1494 those judges who were regarded as his creatures were removed.
+Butler, though he himself belonged to a great Anglo-Irish dynasty, was presumably considered to be a loyal servant of the Crown: unlike many of their peers, they had supported the House of Lancaster, from whom the Tudor dynasty derived its claim to the Throne.

 From 1496 on Kildare quickly regained much of his influence, and Butler resigned or was removed from the Mastership of the Rolls in that year.
 His date of death is not recorded.